Edge operations

 Description

-Health endpoint result Cumulocity IoT and its microservices provide health endpoints, from which the user can get the system status.
+Health endpoint result Cumulocity and its microservices provide health endpoints, from which the user can get the system status.

 Mongo command execution result MongoDB supports commands execution, which can give the status of the MongoDB server.
 Currently ‘ping’, ‘dbstats’ and ‘serverStatus’ commands are executed on each of the MongoDB nodes (currently it is management and edge).
 The MongoDB commands give vital information about the MongoDB server like the db version, process-id, uptime information, and so on.